dotlang/language/README.md

 6. `|x:int|->int { return x+1 } (10)`
 7. `func process(x:int, y:float, z: string) -> { ... }`
 8. `lambda1 = process(10, _, _)`
+9. `ff = |x:int| -> { ff(x+1) }`

 **Notes**
 1. You can omit output type (Example 2 and 3).
 2. Even if lambda has no input you must include `||` (Example 4).
 3. Lambdas are closures and can capture values in the parent function (Example 4 and 5).
-4. If a lambda captures a value in the parent function, that value cannot be re-assigned.
-Compiler will detect this.
-This is to prevent possible data race in which case, a data is modified outside a thread (which is the closure) while the code inside the thread is reading it.
-Use channels to communicate between threads.
-5. Example 5 shows a function that returns a lambda.
+4. Example 5 shows a function that returns a lambda.
-6. Example 6 shows invoking a lambda at the point of definition.
+5. Example 6 shows invoking a lambda at the point of definition.
-7. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
+6. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normall call and replace the lambda inputs with `_`.
 Example 8 defines a lambda to call `process` functions with `x=10` but `y` and `z` will be inputs.
-8. Note that `||` notation is used for a function literal and `()` notation for function type declaration.
+7. Note that `||` notation is used for a function literal and `()` notation for function type declaration.
+8. If lambda is assigned to a binding, you can invoke itself from inside (Example 9).

 # Generics

 ## Declaration

-**Semantics**: To define a function or data type which has one or more types defined like variables.
+**Semantics**: To define a function or data type which has one or more types defined like bindings.
 These types will get their values when the function is called or the data type is used to initialize a value.

 **Syntax**:
 1. `func funcName[T1, T2, T3, ...](input1: type1, input2: T1, input3: T3, ...)->T2`